Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Lebanon Solid Waste Facility hours of operation are:

-The Solid Waste Facility is always closed on:
+The Solid Waste Facility is always closed on (additional days can be viewed by visiting LebanonNH.gov/SolidWaste):

 Visit the Lebanon Solid Waste and Recycling Facility.

-You can drop off items at the Solid Waste & Recycling Facility.
+You can drop off items at the Solid Waste & Recycling Facility located at 370 Plainfield Road, West Lebanon.
+A solid waste permit is required.

 The Lebanon Police Department has a Pharmaceutical Drop Box installed in their lobby.
 It’s available 24 hours a day for you to turn in old, unused or discarded pharmaceutical prescriptions.
 For more information please visit the Pharmaceutical Drop Box page.

-For more information, please refer to our Punch Cards and Permits page.
+For more information, please refer to our Landfill Punch Cards web page.

 All commercial haulers must register with the Solid Waste Facility attendant.
 To establish a commercial account with the Lebanon Solid Waste facility, please visit our Businesses and Haulers information page.